stefanspringer1/SwiftXML/README.md

 In that case a clone of the document will be created, but with the `backlink` property of an original node pointing to the clone, and the `backlink` property of the clone will point to the old `backlink` value of the original node.
 I.e. if you apply `saveVersion()` several times, when following the `backlink` values starting from a node in your original document, you will go through all versions of this node, from the newer ones to the older ones.
 The `backlinks` property gives you exactly that chain of backlinks.
 Other than when using `clone`, a strong reference to such a document version will be remembered by the document, so the nodes of the clone will be kept.
 Use `forgetVersions(keeping:Int)` on the document in order to stop this remembering, just keeping the last number of versions defined by the argument `keeping` (`keeping` defaults to 0).
 In the oldest version then still remembered or, if no remembered version if left, in the document itself all `backlink` values will then be set to `nil`.

-The `finalBackLink` property follows the whole chain of `backlink` values and gives you the last value in this chain.
+The `finalBacklink` property follows the whole chain of `backlink` values and gives you the last value in this chain.

 Sometimes, only a “shallow” clone is needed, i.e. the node itself without the whole tree of nodes with the node as root.
 In this case, just use: